Hypnotoad90/RocketLauncher2/README.md

 ### Qt Framework

-This allows for this project to be cross platform, including support for Linux and OSX.
-For windows I provide a static build, which means it's provided as a single executable with no additional DLL's required or frameworks to install.
+This allows for this project to be cross platform, including support for Linux and Windows.

 ### Installation